Sutton585/Hugo/content/english/ux/_index.md

 # Banner
 banner:
   enable: true
-  title: "David Sutton"
+  title: "Experience.
+Design.
+Systems."
   content: "From startups to enterprise (Apple, Verizon, Xerox) I create intuitive products and scalable systems to eliminate friction between product and engineering.
 I'll lead, fill gaps, or audit and coach you to the next level."
-  image: "/images/face-logo.png"
+  image: "#"
   button:
     enable: true
     label: "See My Work"